phluid61/internet-drafts/http2-encoded-data/draft.md

   The endpoint detected that its peer sent an `ENCODED_DATA` frame with an invalid encoding.

+## Changes to DATA  {#data}

+The following new flag is defined for the `DATA` frame ({{I-D.ietf-httpbis-http2}}, Section 6.1):

+* `CONTINUE_SEGMENT` (0x10):
+  Bit 5 being set indicates that the current segment continues after the current frame (see {{segments}}).
+Intermediaries MUST NOT coalesce frames across a segment boundary and MUST preserve segment boundaries when forwarding frames.

+# Segments  {#segments}

+A "segment" is a contiguous region of a HTTP/2 message's payload data which can be freely fragmented, recombined, and re-encoded.

 # Encoding Schemes {#schemes}

 The following encoding schemes are defined: